 Agree on the fare before starting your ride with tricycles.

-All areas are generally safe for tourists.
+All most areas are safe for tourists.

 Access to Diniwid and Puka Beach may involve some uneven terrain or boat transfers.